CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-saratoga-data-flume-blueprint.md

 - Possess a Flume license key

 ### Postrequisite
-- If you want to access your VM with Double-Take over the internet, please perform the following tasks once you receive an email confirming you Blueprint completed successfully:
+- If you want to access your VM over the internet, please perform the following tasks once you receive an email confirming you Blueprint completed successfully:

 1. If you need to connect to your server via the Internet, Add a [Public IP](../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal.
 Alternatively, you can [setup a VPN using OpenVPN](../Network/how-to-configure-client-vpn.md) or similar technology.